Danilo Ortiz

-Danilo Fabián Ortiz Soto (born 28 July 1992) is a Paraguayan footballer who plays as a centre-back for Primera B de Chile club Santiago Wanderers.
+Danilo Fabián Ortiz Soto (born 28 July 1992) is a Paraguayan footballer who plays as a centre-back for Categoría Primera A club Deportivo Pereira.

 Career

 In August 2019 he was loaned to Spanish club Elche CF by the recommendation of Christian Bragarnik.
 On 24 December 2019 Elche CF rescinded the contract with him and Ortiz returned to Godoy Cruz.

 In 2023, he moved to Chile and signed with Deportes La Serena in the second level.
 The next season, he switched to Santiago Wanderers.